 This is the first step where you will be adding the register domain name to your blog.
-Simply login to your BlogSpot dashboard, and head over to Settings > Basics and you will see an option which says Publishing >+ Add a custom domain Point your own registered domain to your blog.
+Simply login to your BlogSpot dashboard, and head over to Settings > Basics and you will see an option which says Publishing >Blog address > + Setup a 3rd party URL for your blog:

 Setting up CNAME and A Record for BlogSpot Custom-Domain Name

 Login to your Godady account dashboard & click on manage domains.
 You will see a screen like this: